wazuh/wazuh-documentation/source/user-manual/agents/restful-api/index.rst

 Using the RESTful API
 =====================

-As with the command line, certain tasks can be performed via the RESTful API:
+As with the command line, certain tasks can be performed via the RESTful API.
+Using simple commands as ``GET`` and ``POST`` users can register, list and remove agents and all their different variants:

 .. topic:: Contents